-Chloe also takes a keen interest in transport, having been elected to the Commons Transport Select Committee.
+Chloe also takes a keen interest in transport, having served on the Commons Transport Select Committee.
 She has chaired the All Party Parliamentary Group for Air Ambulances, and served as Chair of Trustees of the Air Ambulance Association (Charity).
-She co-chairs the Great Eastern Mainline Rail Taskforce (2013-), which has now secured £1bn of investment for East Anglia.
-She’s particularly proud that this work has brought about the new trains which constituents and regional passengers will enjoy – which in turn will bring thousands of jobs to Norwich.
+She co-chaired the Great Eastern Mainline Rail Taskforce (2013-2017), which secured £1bn of investment for East Anglia.
+She’s particularly proud that this work has brought about the new trains which constituents are using now – which in turn will bring thousands of jobs to Norwich.

 She is an active charity volunteer, having attempted to climb Mt Kilimanjaro in 2006 for the British Heart Foundation and Leukaemia Research and having completed fundraising challenges for local charities such as John Grooms Court.
-She has volunteered for Norwich Foodbank; is Patron of YMCA Norfolk; Patron of men’s health charity, the Blue Ribbon Foundation; Patron of Eating Matters (the Norfolk Eating Disorders Association); Patron of local childhood abuse charity Surviving Together; and Honorary Vice President of the Norfolk and Norwich Novi Sad Association.
-Chloe is a member of the Wensum Academy Trust and a member of the Norwich Business School Advisory Board, and has been chair of governors for a constituency primary school too.
-She sits on the advisory board of national social mobility charity Future First, and is currently working both nationally and locally to lead improvements for the life chances of the poorest children in Norwich.
+She is a trustee or patron of a range of organisations, with lots of experience.
+Chloe is a member of the Wensum Academy Trust and has been chair of governors for a constituency primary school too.
+She has helped lead the Norwich Opportunity Area, because she believes in working both nationally and locally to lead improvements for the life chances of the poorest children in Norwich.